Laboratory 5: Gesture RC Car

 Calculate Relative Measured Heading

-The next step is to generate the relative measured heading, \(h_{rm}\), as defined in the previous section.
+Generate the relative measured heading, \(h_{rm}\), as defined in Calculation of Car Angle From Encoders.
 To do so, you must:

 1. Modify the tracking of the total encoder events such that if the wheel is traveling in the forward direction, events are added to the total.
 If the wheel is traveling in the reverse direction, events are subtracted from the total.
-This may be done simply by tracking the state of the secondary encoders on each wheel (P5.2 for the left wheel and P5.0 for the right) as described in the Encoders lecture: if the value of P5.2 is low when a left encoder interrupt is triggered, the wheel is traveling in reverse whereas a high value would indicate the wheel is traveling in the forward direction (the directions indicated here may be flipped and incorrect.
-They should be fixed through testing, if necessary).
+This may be done simply by tracking the enforced direction of the motors.

 2. Calculate the values for \(\Delta \theta\) and \(h_{rm}\) each time the control loop runs.